jonesdeini/HipChat-Icons/README.md

 ##### Adding Icons

 If you wan't to add an icon please send me a Pull Request with a link to the image, and the text that will map to it.
+Images need to be 30px by 30px in either .png or .jpg format

 ##### Default Icons